 Fluorites come in many colors, including colorless.
 Most available stones occur in shades of purple, blue, or green.
 Chrome green material from Colombia and pink gems are rare.
-Lapidaries can cut bi-colored gems from color zoned crystals, too.
+Lapidaries can cut multi-colored gems (sometimes called “rainbow fluorites”) from color zoned crystals, too.

 For over 1,500 years, English artisans used Blue John or Derbyshire Spar as decorative material in vases, carvings, bowls, and so forth.
 This fluorite variety has bands of white, blue, violet, and reddish brown.

 A craftsman at the Treak Cliff Cavern workshop in Derbyshire, England placed slices of Blue John, too thin for jewelry, on his window.
 Photo by Andy Mabbett.
 Licensed under CC By-SA 3.0.
 (Cropped to show detail).